davidolivefarga/advent-of-code-2022/day4/README.md

 ### Solution

-There are several positionings that will result on both ranges overlapping, so I always think it's faster to think about the opposite case and the negate the condition.
+There are several positionings that will result on both ranges overlapping, so I always think it's faster to think about the opposite case and then negate the condition.
 There are two possibilities to have both ranges _not_ overlap:

 1. `[x1, y1]` is on the left of `[x2, y2]`: